 Esther Johnston, MD, MPH

-Dr. Johnston is the Director of Family Medicine Programs for Seed Global Health, serving also as our Interim Chief Medical Officer.
+Dr. Johnston serves as an Advisor of Medicine for Seed Global Health.
 She is a faculty member with the Wright Center Family Medicine Residency at HealthPoint in Auburn, WA, and also a former GHSP volunteer.
 During her GHSP service (2014-2015) she served as a faculty member in the Department of Pediatrics and Child Health at Hubert Kairuki Memorial University in Dar es Salaam.
 Dr. Johnston worked previously with the International Trauma Systems Development Program in Ecuador and completed a Hubert Global Health Fellowship with the US Centers for Disease Control and Prevention in Kenya.
 She has also participated in public health, research, and primary care development projects in Guatemala, Nicaragua, and Mexico.
 Dr. Johnston completed her undergraduate work at the University of California, San Diego, and earned her MPH at the Johns Hopkins University Bloomberg School of Public Health before attending the Virginia Commonwealth University School of Medicine, where she graduated from the I2CRP track focusing on improving healthcare access to medically underserved populations.
 She completed her family medicine residency at the University of Arizona.
 In her current role, she supports recruitment efforts, facilitates the development of partnerships surrounding potential family medicine sites for the GHSP program, and assists volunteers in the field.